-How to have the Pull-Ups® Potty Talk with Your Child
+How To Have The Pull-Ups® Potty Talk With Your Child

-Sep 20, 2024
+Sep 25, 2024

 It’s time to talk potty!
 An exciting milestone in your child’s life can also be one that is filled with different types of body language as well as new words and language that will quickly become a part of your home.
 Potty training - after all- has a level of communication, some verbal and some nonverbal, showing that they are ready to start the potty training journey.
 The most important thing is to create a plan, be consistent, and establish clear potty talk with your child.